All Things (Just Keep Getting Better): Release

 Released as the lead single for the Queer Eye soundtrack, the song peaked at number five on the US Billboard Dance Club Play chart and number 12 in Australia, where it was the 13th-most-successful dance hit of 2004.

 Widelife performed this single on The Tonight Show with Jay Leno.
 The song was officially remixed by HQ2 (Hex Hector & Mac Quayle), Barry Harris, and Jason Nevins, and appeared in an episode of South Park, titled "South Park Is Gay!".

 Accolades

-In 2005, Widelife won the Juno Award for Dance Recording of the Year for the single "All Things."
+In 2005, Widelife won the Juno Award for Dance Recording of the Year for "All Things".